Since April 2017, the installation of half-hourly electricity meters has been a requirement of the current P272 Ofgem legislation.

 Why You Need a Data Collector (DC) and a Meter Operator (MOP)

 Your business electricity supplier will receive your data through a fixed phone line.
 However, you will still be required to work with Data Collector and Meter Operator agents.

 Most electricity companies appoint these types of services.
 However, they might not be the cheapest option.
 You are free to arrange MOP or DC contracts with a different provider.

 HH Meter Operators (MOP) manage the installation and maintenance of your meter.
 They ensure that any equipment is free from defects to be able to transmit your data without any complications whatsoever.

-Can I find the best deal on Half Hourly Meter contracts?
+Can I find the best deal on HH Meter contracts?

 Of course!
 You can find the best deals on HH meter contracts by using business energy comparison sites such as ours.
 We collect and compare business energy quotes based on your requirements from a variety of business energy suppliers in the UK.

 We suggest you start comparing at least 6-8 months before your current contract’s end date.
 This is because switching suppliers, especially for HH contracts, might take a lot more time as it can be quite complicated compared to standard businesses energy contracts.